-London-based artist Margaret Moore is interested in social history, and is especially inspired by the tension between the power and fragility of memory.
+London-based artist Margaret Moore is interested in social history and the natural world.
+She is especially inspired by the tension between the power and fragility of memory.
 She works in a range of media.

-In this film, Margaret Moore revisits the history of Scotland Street School and the surrounding community through the recollections of former pupils from the 1920s until the School's closure in 1979.
+Margaret extended this into Still Sounds Scotland Street which examines the history of Charles Rennie Mackintosh's Scotland Street School in Glasgow through the recollections of former pupils from the 1920s until the School's closure in 1979.